 Definitions: Viral hepatitis is caused by infection with any of at least five distinct viruses.
 The illnesses caused by hepatitis A virus, hepatitis B virus, and hepatitis C virus are all reportable diseases.
 Hepatitis A is a liver disease caused by the hepatitis A virus (HAV).
 HAV is most commonly spread person-to-person by fecal contamination and oral ingestion.
 The virus is often spread through food handling by infected individuals.
 Hepatitis A is the most easily treated of the three strains.
 Hepatitis B is a liver disease caused by the hepatitis B virus (HBV).
 Hepatitis B can cause lifelong infection, cirrhosis (scarring) of the liver, liver cancer, liver failure, and death.
 HBV is most commonly transmitted through sexual contact or through blood exposure.
 HBV can also be transmitted from mother to infant during birth.
 Hepatitis C is a liver disease caused by the hepatitis C virus (HCV).
 Although detectable in the blood of persons who have the disease, HCV infection tends to have very mild or no symptoms during the acute phase of the disease.
 In 75-85 percent of the cases, it becomes a chronic infection, which can lead to cirrhosis, liver disease and/or liver failure.
 HCV is typically spread by blood-to-blood contact between an infected person and an uninfected person.
-Importance: According to the Centers for Disease Control and Prevention: Estimated number of new hepatitis A infections per year has declined from an average of 234,000 in 1980 to 21,000 per year in 2009.
-Children have the highest rate of HAV infection in the country.
-The estimated number of new hepatitis B infections per year has declined from a high of 287,000 in 1985 to 38,000 in 2009.
-Rates are highest for males, particularly those aged 25-44 years.
+Importance: According to the Centers for Disease Control and Prevention: The number of reported Hepatitis A cases in the US declined by 90% between 2000 and 2011.
+Rates of HAV infection are highest among persons aged 20-29 years.
+The number of reported Acute Hepatitis B cases declined by 64% between 2000 and 2011.
+Rates are highest for males, and persons aged 30-39 years.
 The most common chronic blood-borne viral disease in the United States is hepatitis C virus (HCV).
-An estimated 4.1 million (1.6%) Americans have been infected with HCV, of whom ~3.2 million are chronically infected.
+An estimated 4.1 million (1.6%) Americans have been infected with HCV, of whom between 2.7 and 3.2 million are chronically infected.
 Most hepatitis cases occur in young adults who have multiple sexual partners or unprotected sex, intravenous drug users, those who have been incarcerated, and homosexual men.